CiscoLives/LTRATO-2001/docs/tasks/task2/step1.rst

                     print(f'{out}')
                 except SubCommandFailure as e:
                     if isinstance(e.__cause__, EOF):
-                        print('Connection closed, try reconnect')
+                        print('Connection closed, try to reconnect')
                         device.disconnect()
                         device.connect()

     - End the code with ``--``

 #.
 Check the result of this code.
-Now each device should return the output of **show inventory** command.
+Now each device should return the output of the **show inventory** command.

     .. note::

-        If a device connection is closed or terminated unexpectedly after it has already connected to a device, there will be multiple errors generated (for example, the Python EOF exception would be invoked) at the time of executing the commmand.
+        If a device connection is closed or terminated unexpectedly after it has already connected to a device, there will be multiple errors generated (for example, the Python EOF exception would be invoked) at the time of executing the command.
-        To handle this situation, it's required to add the following code to reconnect to a device in case that a broken connection to a device is detected:
+        To address this situation, we will add the following code to reconnect to a device:

         .. code-block:: python